 How much is too much?
 If the catwalks were anything to go by flesh baring cut-out details are not for the feint hearted.
 Saint Laurent spiced up bodycon lycra bodysuits with slashed out fabrics at the waist and bust; the whimsical Alberta Ferretti went all Grecian goddess with swathes of fabric draped to reveal toned tummies and tanned shoulders and Valentino gave structural cut-out waist detail dimensions to a punchy pink mini dress.
 But how much is too much especially when dresses are not reserved simply for evening bashes?
 This style inspiration has tended to be more user-friendly and toned down and consumers do seem to be partial to the catwalk inspired flashes of flesh for summer.
 Percentage of total dress revenue sees cut-out-at-waist detail dresses up from 0.59% May 2021 to 2.24% May 2022.

 When it comes to dresses bold brights – from plain to prints - always a trusty summer wardrobe pick-me-up are seeing a steady rise, up from 16% total dress revenue in 2019 to 19% 2022 and as we head into summer holidays no doubt expected to rise.
-But bright colours this season are not just about the versatile joy of a throw-on-and-go dress.
+But bright colors this season are not just about the versatile joy of a throw-on-and-go dress.
 Separates and suiting - Dior and Prada - offer a bold alternative to the dress.
 And here it’s all in the way this trend is worn.
-Are your customers going down the top-to-colour-blocking route?
+Are your customers going down the top-to-color-blocking route?
 Do they have a preference for a monotone take on the trend or do they favour bold clashing shades?

 Get in touch for more data breakdowns and insights.